codewizards/r-u-hacking-kubernetes/README.md

 minikube addons enable dashboard
 ```

+## Basic commands

+`kubectl api-resources` shows you all the resource types the cluster knows about - there are _many_ in here, and more can be added but for the porpose of this example you only need worry about:

+- pods
+- services (svc)
+- deployments (deploy)
+- ingresses (ing)
+- configmaps (cm)
+- secrets
+- horizontalpodautoscalers (hpa)

+`kubectl get RESOURCE_TYPE` is the "listing" operator on various resources.

+`kubectl describe RESOURCE_TYPE RESOURCE_NAME` gets detailed information on the desired resource

+`kubectl apply -f MANIFEST_FILE` will create the resources in the given file

+`kubectl delete -f MANIFEST_FILE` will delete the resources in the given file

+Examples

+`kubectl get pods` will list the pods in the current namespace

+`kubectl describe pod blue-app` will give you info on the `blue-app` pod

+## Adding resources to Kubernetes via manifests

 There is an official web dashboard to get a view on what is going on, however it is not recommended for production.
 If you aren't very comfortable with the cli then it's a good jumping off point.

 To view the dashboard